nymea/nymea-docs/src/pages/documentation/users/usage/scripting.md

         id: timer
         interval: 5000
         repeat: false
-        running: root.counter > 0 // The timer only runs when the counter is > 0
+        running: root.counter > 0 // The timer only runs when the counter is > 0.
         onTriggered: {
-            root.counter = 0; // Reset the counter after 5 secs
+            root.counter = 0; // Reset the counter after 5 secs.
+This will also stop the timer.
         }
     }